-Here is some useful information for using prefilled form fields more efficiently.
+Here is some useful information for using prefilled form fields more efficiently in our form builder.
 Note that we will use 1234567 as the form field ID.
 You will need to replace this example ID with the actual IDs of your form fields.

 b.
 Preset values for the fields Name, Time: In this case, the form field is split into several subfields.
 For example, the field Name contains a First Name and a Last Name.
 These two have separate IDs: First Name – 1234567-1, Last Name – 1234567-2.
 Therefore, the right syntax will be &control1234567-1=John&control1234567-2=Doe.
 If you’ve got more than two subfields, then go on using -3.